Skip to main content

 • You’re building a wrapper app, marketplace listing, or plugin that surfaces Decart models

-If you already use Decart’s batch models (video generation, image generation), SDK Direct for realtime works the same way — same API key, same SDK, same billing.
+If you already use Decart’s batch models (video editing, image editing), SDK Direct for realtime works the same way — same API key, same SDK, same billing.

 Characteristics